umputun/spot/README.md

 ## Features

-- Define tasks with a list of commands.
+- Define tasks with a list of commands and the list of target hosts.
 - Support for remote hosts specified directly or through inventory files/URLs.
 - Everything can be defined in a simple YAML file.
-- Run scripts on remote hosts.
+- Run scripts on remote hosts as well as on the localhost.
 - Built-in commands: copy, sync, delete and wait.
 - Concurrent execution of task on multiple hosts.
 - Ability to wait for a specific condition before executing the next command.